 Another punched-up option, this deli-style tuna salad incorporates chopped cornichons and pepperoncini, and is great served with shredded iceberg and extra mayo on white toast for the ultimate crunch.
 Get our Deli-Style Tuna Salad recipe.

 A classic for a reason, tuna melts are always satisfying.
 Our version uses rye bread for a heartier lunch and capers and mustard to add some pizzazz to the tuna.
-Your coworkers will be envious when they see this come noontime (wrap it in foil and reheat it in a toaster oven for gooey cheese).
+If you need to transport it, wrap it in foil and reheat it in a toaster oven for gooey cheese.
+Your coworkers will be envious when they see this come noontime (so will your dog, if you’re WFH).
 Get our Tuna Melt recipe.

 If you like a little more spice, this tuna melt brings jalapeño and chipotle to the mix, plus Monterey Jack and cheddar cheese for extra umami.
 Follow the same reheating instructions as above.
 Get our Chipotle Tuna Melt recipe.